adelefuchs/CHEVICSHE/README.md

   - **Analysis of Predictions** – exploratory evaluation of predictions across cold and warm settings
   - **Metrics** – computation of metrics and related components
   - **Correction** – experiments for prediction adjustment and error reduction

-The notebooks produce all plots used in the thesis that rely on data.
+The notebooks produce all plots used in the thesis that rely on model predictions and processed data.

 **Note:**
 The **original implementations** of these models are published by their respective authors and should be referenced for standalone reproduction: